Skip to main content

 FAQ

-What is the difference between a hard and soft magic system?
+what's the difference between a magic cost and a magic limitation

-A cost is what the caster pays each time they use magic — stamina, blood, years of life, a treasured memory.
-A limitation is a structural rule the magic simply cannot break regardless of cost — it can't raise the dead, it doesn't work underground, it requires physical contact.
+A cost is what the caster pays each use — stamina, blood, a treasured memory, years of life.
+A limitation is a structural rule the magic simply cannot break regardless of cost: it can't raise the dead, it fails underground, it requires physical contact.
 Costs create character stakes.
 Limitations create plot constraints.
-Both are necessary.
+A strong system needs both.

-Treat each result as a starting skeleton, not a finished design.
-Swap one element — replace the source but keep the cost, or keep the core effect but change the limitation to fit your setting's logic.
-Generating two to four concepts and pulling the strongest element from each is often more productive than waiting for a single perfect result.
+Treat each result as a skeleton, not a finished design.
+Swap one element — keep the cost but replace the source, or keep the core effect but change the limitation to match your setting's logic.
+Generating two concepts and pulling the strongest element from each is often more productive than waiting for a single perfect result.